 Robert Frerck/Getty Images

 Anyone who is willing to volunteer for an organization is likely to have a healthy curiosity and willingness to try new things.
-Indeed, many volunteers get involved with causes so just so they can learn new skills or about interesting topics and issues.
+Indeed, many volunteers get involved with causes just so they can learn new skills or about interesting topics and issues.
 Provide that opportunity.
-Turning your volunteer job into a mini-educational experience will be highly valued by potential volunteers and will likely result in some great referrals as your volunteers tell others about what a great experience they are having.
+Turning your volunteer job into a mini-educational experience will be highly valued by potential volunteers, and will likely result in some great referrals as your volunteers tell others about what a great experience they are having.